phoenixreisen/nassi/README.md

 BTW, if you're using Vim, you're lucky - there is a [Vim syntax file](extra/nassi.vim) for *nassi* source files.

-In order to generate the diagram, we call *nassi* as follows (assuming we're in *nassi*s' the project root dir):
+In order to generate the diagram, we call *nassi* as follows (assuming we're in *nassi*s' project root dir):

 ```
 java -jar bin/nassi.jar -o ex1.html examples/ex1.nassi